Switzerland–United Kingdom Free Trade Agreement: Negotiations

 Both sides refused to give a deadline for the conclusion of negotiations; the new agreement that reduces barriers to trade between the two “services superpowers” in areas like finance, legal and professional services, and architecture.
 The second round of negotiations took place from 18 September to 6 October 2023.

 The third round of negotiations took place from 27 November to 14 December.
 Officials held technical discussions on areas such as procurement, investment, small-medium enterprises, sanitary and phytosanitary measures and animal welfare.
 The UK is also working with the Swiss to provide long-term certainty and greater market access for UK-Swiss service suppliers, claiming to boost bilateral trade in this area by £23.7 billion.
 The fourth round of negotiations took place from 4 to 8 March 2024 in Bern.

 The sixth round of negotiations took place during March 2025, The round saw progress made in financial services in particular, with both sides focused on agreeing the most comprehensive chapter either country has signed.
 The two sides discussed digital trade, provisions on data, source code, and cryptography.
 Several chapters were provisionally closed during this round, including customs and trade facilitation, and transparency.

-The seventh round took plce during June 2025 in London, both sides made significant progress on services, financial market access, digital trade, and rules of origin for goods.
+The seventh round took place during June 2025 in London, both sides made significant progress on services, financial market access, digital trade, and rules of origin for goods.
 They reached provisional agreements on areas such as dispute settlement, consumer protection, and anti-corruption, while also discussing agricultural market access and protections for geographical indications.

 The eighth round took place in October 2025 in Switzerland, the round included the mutual agreement on competition issues between the two countries.

+The ninth round took place in January 2026, reached a provisional agreement on environment and labour policy areas, which both sides agreed to combine in a chapter called ‘Trade and Sustainable Development’.

+The tenth round of UK-Swiss free-trade agreement negotiations took place in Geneva, where negotiators made progress on services, investment, and digital trade, though outstanding issues remained regarding market access in the services sector, data flows and protection, and certain aspects of intellectual property.

+Negotiations for the free trade agreement were concluded on 13 July 2026.